pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 {% highlight ledger %}
 2018-06-01 ASN
-    Assets:NL:ASN:Savings                 € 3,787.50 = € 1,337
+    Assets:NL:ASN:Savings                 € 3,787.50
     Income:Interest                         € -42
     Equity:Adjustment
 {% endhighlight %}

-A net amount of € 3,787.50 was added to the savings account (the equals sign (=) adds a check that the balance of the account after the mutation is exactly € 1,337), of which € 42 was interest received on the principal.
+A net amount of € 3,787.50 was added to the savings account, of which € 42 was interest received on the principal.
 The rest was the result of deposits and withdrawals.
 We don't really care about tracking all those transactions in detail right now, so we lazily use an adjustment account.
 Lastly, we're able to omit the amount for `Equity:Adjustment` because there's only one possibility: `€ -3,787.50 - € 42 = € -3,745.5`.

 The adjustment account resolves a common discouragement of adopting Ledger that I keep hearing&#x2014;people think that Ledger requires them to arduously type in all